-Fire Cider is a traditional folk remedy made with herbs and apple cider vinegar.
-It’s a potent tonic used for generations as a remedy to naturally protect against colds and flu and ease sinus congestion.
+Fire Cider is a traditional folk remedy with citrus, horseradish, herbs, spices, and apple cider vinegar.
+It’s a potent tonic that’s been used for generations as a remedy to boost the immune system, protect against colds and flu, and naturally ease sinus congestion.

 What Is Fire Cider?

 Fire cider, the name is admittedly intimidating.
-Essentially, this traditional tonic calls for 5 basic ingredients: horseradish, ginger, garlic, onions, and hot peppers.
-These are then steeped in apple cider vinegar for 3 to 4 weeks, before being strained and finished with honey to balance the acidity.
-It’s remarkably easy to make at home and it’s also easy to adjust to your tastes, preferences, and surroundings.
+This traditional tonic calls for seven basic ingredients: horseradish, ginger, garlic, lemons, cinnamon, onions, thyme, and hot peppers.
+These are steeped in apple cider vinegar for 3 to 4 weeks before being strained and finished with honey to balance the acidity.
+It’s remarkably easy to make at home, and it’s also easy to adjust to your tastes, preferences, and surroundings.

 How to Use Fire Cider

-There are as many ways to use this tonic, as there are of making it, but to get you started, here are a few ideas:
+There are as many ways to use this tonic as there are to make it, but to get you started, here are a few ideas: